axelvyrn/chrono-analysis/chronophysics_theory.md

 - **Processes** — they decay or grow.
 - **Awareness** — memory, prediction, perception.

-Yet we don’t “see” time — we see **change**.
+Yet we don’t “see” time, we see **change**.
 So what is causing the change?
-I thought of following 3 possibilities.
+I thought of following possibilities:

 ---